cskime/cupertino_color_picker/README.md

 The plugin automatically converts colors selected in the Display P3 color space to the sRGB color space to ensure they display correctly in Flutter.

-## Why Use Cupertino Color Picker?

-- **Native Feel**: Gives your iOS users the familiar platform experience they expect
-- **Performance**: Leverages native iOS components rather than rebuilding them in Flutter
-- **Accuracy**: Proper color space handling ensures colors appear as expected
-- **Developer Experience**: No need to build complex color selection UIs from scratch

 ## Contributing

 Contributions, feature requests, and bug reports are welcome via GitHub issues and pull requests!

 ## License